The Cheetah Girls (group): 2007–2008: TCG, The Cheetah Girls: One World, and disbandment

+2026–Present: The Cheetah Girls: New Gen

+On July 8, 2026, Raven-Symoné announced the fourth instalment to the franchise The Cheetah Girls: Next Gen with Symone returning as executive producer and lead role as Galleria, Adrienne Bailon returning as Chanel, and Bryan returning in a special appearance as Dorinda.
+Kiely Williams will not be reprising her role in the fourth instalment.
+The film will follow Galleria and Chanel taking Faith, Galleria's daughter, Dior, Chanel's sister and their friends to Africa where they'll volunteer at a wildlife sanctuary.
+Meanwhile, the new generation of Cheetahs will "test their friendship, find their voice, and discover the true Cheetah spirit as they save the preserve and ultimately take the stage as the new Cheetah Girls".

 Legacy

 The Cheetah Girls were the first multi-ethnic girl music group to come out of the Disney Channel.
 The group featured young women of various races, backgrounds, and sizes, and also showcased music from cultures around the world.
-The second movie took the group to Spain; songs such as “Amigas Cheetahs” and “Fuego” featured Spanish lyrics and utilized costumes that are typical of Spanish culture.
+The second movie took the group to Spain; songs such as "Amigas Cheetahs" and "Fuego" featured Spanish lyrics and utilized costumes that are typical of Spanish culture.

-The group was largely popular at the same time as the more “grown-up” multi-ethnic girl group, The Pussycat Dolls.
-The Cheetah Girls had comparatively tame choreography and dressed in innocuous clothing, which helped the group gain popularity with tweens and parents alike.
-The message in The Cheetah Girls films is that stardom is attainable as long as you remember that your close personal relationships are more important.
-The films communicated an idea of feminism to young viewers.
+The group became promiment alongside The Pussycat Dolls, a multi-ethnic ensemble marketed toward a more mature audience.
+In contrast, The Cheetah Girls utilized age-appropriate choreography and fashion, which broadened their appeal among tweens and parents alike.
+The central theme of the films suggests that professional success is attainable as long as personal relationships remain the priority.
+The franchise would also introduce some concepts of empowerment and female solidarity, feminism, to its young viewers.

 Celebrities such as Fifth Harmony, The McClain Sisters, Zendaya, Olivia Holt, Coco Jones and Brittany O'Grady have mentioned The Cheetah Girls as idols or an inspiration.
 Musicians Cardi B and North West have also paid homage to The Cheetah Girls.